rcy1314/nand/README.md

 ### Cloning and app()

+ - Host on [github-pages](https://pages.github.com) or run from your browser locally.

  - Replace https://acktic.github.io/rss.js in index.html's `<script src=>` with the local rss.js for menu editing.

  - app(false) uses transparent background and black foreground.